JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8018 days**.

-And here is a just a random fact -  **Approximately 97.35618329% of all statistics are made up**.
+And here is a just a random fact -  **Nutmeg is extremely poisonous if injected intraveinously.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 11 Dec, 2025.</sub>
+<sub>Last updated by Github Actions on 12 Dec, 2025.</sub>